 License Suspension Defense in West Palm Beach

 Has your license been suspended recently?
 Remember, you have just 10 days to act.
 Florida laws surrounding DUI license suspensions have been updated since July 2013, and you may need time to discuss your options for preserving your license with Brian Gabriel a DUI lawyer in West Palm Beach.
 For more information about protecting your driver’s license, contact Brian at The Law Office of Gabriel & Gabriel.

 Attorney Brian P. Gabriel has more than 30 years of experience helping people fight to protect their driving privileges and has had many successful results.
-As a National Trial Lawyers Top 100 Lawyer, you can trust him to provide your case with the expertise it deserves.
+As a National Trial Lawyers Top 100 Lawyer, you can ensure he will provide your case with the care it deserves.
 Call Brian Gabriel at 561-622-5575 or click here for a free consultation.